 - Pricey, but that’s to be expected

-If you need an extra push before taking that step and investing in the best goggles for triathlons, here are some of the questions we see most often.
+If you need an extra push before taking that step and investing in a great pair of goggles for your next triathlon, here are some of the questions we see most often.
 Perhaps they’ll help you along the way!

 Why Use Swim Goggles?